tensorleap/leap-cli/pkg/tensorleapapi/docs/AddVersionParams.md

 ### NewAddVersionParams

-`func NewAddVersionParams(projectId string, modelGraph ModelGraph, branchName string, description string, datasetSetup DatasetSetup, ) *AddVersionParams`
+`func NewAddVersionParams(projectId string, modelGraph ModelGraph, branchName string, description string, ) *AddVersionParams`

 NewAddVersionParams instantiates a new AddVersionParams object This constructor will assign default values to properties that have it defined,